Chaniya Toli

-Chaniya Toli (Gujarati: ચણિયા ટોળી) is a 2025 Indian Gujarati Comedy drama film directed by Jay Bodas and Parth Trivedi and written by Jay Bodas, Parth Trivedi and Pratiksinh Chavda.
+Chaniya Toli (Gujarati: ચણિયા ટોળી) is a 2025 Indian Gujarati comedy drama heist film directed by Jay Bodas and Parth Trivedi and written by Jay Bodas, Parth Trivedi and Pratiksinh Chavda.
 It stars Yash Soni, Ragi Jani, Netri Trivedi, Heena Varde, Chetan Daiya, Maulik Nayak and others.
 The film is produced by Anand Pandit from Anand Pandit Motion Pictures and Vaishal Shah from Jannock Films.
 It was released nationwide on 21 October 2025.

 Plot

 A man seeking life's purpose discovers a village in financial crisis.
 He plots to steal from those responsible, leading villagers on an amusing adventure to outsmart the system.